L&N Teacher Resources

 ALNS’ Grammar Resources

 ALNS’ Grammar Resources help teachers brush up and develop lesson plans.
 They do not seek to teach grammar, per se.
-They merely flag what you, as mentor, might need to teach well.
+They merely flag what you, as mentor, might need to teach your students.
 They aim to outline the layers involved in an aspect of grammar.
-You may only need to review one section or reconnect with all of them.
+You might need to review one section only or reconnect with all of them.

-Most of ALNS’ Grammar Resources contain simple exercises and answers (where appropriate).
-Even here, they help teachers reconnect with grammatical concepts.
+Most of ALNS’ Grammar Resources contain simple exercises and answers (where appropriate) to help teachers reconnect with grammatical concepts.
 Bibliographies are provided for those who want to research more.
 The resources may be suitable for student use.
-You will need to confirm this.
-They should not be viewed as lesson plans however.
-You will still need to determine how and what you will outline.
+Each teacher will need to confirm this.
+They should not be viewed as lesson plans.

 Fran is familiar with the functional approach to grammar.
 She has much more to learn but understands its value.
 This said, adult L&N students often need to learn some traditional grammar first – e.g. how to identify nouns before beginning noun group work.
 ALNS’ Grammar Resources build bridges, where necessary, between the two frameworks.

 Adult L&N students often want theory.
 They can need (and like) to know, “Why?”
-They’re often less concerned with the creative elements which are fundamental for younger students.
-There are, of course, exceptions to this but it helps to explain ALNS’ simple approach to resource formatting.
-Downloading the MS Word versions will enable you to adjust a resource’s layout.
+They’re often less concerned with the creative feel of their resources – e.g. graphics found in school-level resources.
+There are, of course, exceptions to this.
+Downloading ALNS’ MS Word versions will enable you to adjust layout.